Tea in Vietnam: How its types and culture are

 Green tea, also known as fresh tea, ranks first among teas in Vietnam.
 The aroma of this tea is very light, and the smell of green leaves creates a feeling of freshness.

-This tea is easy to cook and drink, suitable for different ages.
-This drink is cooked directly from fresh tea leaves, not processed or marinated.
+This tea is easy to cook and drink and suitable for all ages.
+It is cooked directly from fresh tea leaves, not processed or marinated.

-You need to wash the tea leaves and boil them in a pot.
-You can add a few slices of fresh ginger or lemongrass for extra flavor.
+Wash the tea leaves and boil them in a pot.
+For extra flavor, add a few slices of fresh ginger or lemongrass.

 2.2.
 Dry tea

-This tea type is processed by drying green tea leaves when not used up or sold out.
+This tea type is processed by drying green tea leaves when owners cannot sell them all.

-You will find dried tea has two types: One is original dry tea, which means that only green tea leaves are dried and then preserved for long-term use.
+There are two types of dried tea: original dry tea, which means that only green tea leaves are dried and then preserved for long-term use.
 Second, dried tea is marinated or mixed with other flavors, such as jasmine or chrysanthemum.

-To drink this dry tea, you simply need to put them in a cup and add boiling water, then you will have a flavorful cup of tea.
+To drink this dry tea, you simply need to put it in a cup and add boiling water.
+The result will be a flavorful cup of tea.

 2.3.
 Chrysanthemum tea